-Complete 12 months service as Master of a Fishing Vessel of not less than 15GT, performed before 2007; and in addition, 6 fishing seasons acting as Master of a Fishing Vessel over 5GT before 2007.
-If the applicant has not completed this additional 6 fishing seasons (with no two of those seasons occurring in the same year) then the applicant will be required to complete; Simulated Electronic Navigation Limited, Marine Basic First Aid and the Small Vessel Operator Proficiency (SVOP).
+Complete 12 months service as Master of a Fishing Vessel of not less than 15GT or 12 metres in length overall, performed before 2007; and in addition, six fishing seasons acting as Master of a Fishing Vessel over 5GT before 2007.
+If the applicant has not completed this additional six fishing seasons (with no two of those seasons occurring in the same year) then the applicant will be required to complete: Simulated Electronic Navigation Limited, Marine Basic First Aid, and the Small Vessel Operator Proficiency (SVOP).
+Prior to acceptance for the final oral exam with a Transport Canada Marine Safety examiner an applicant must have sea service approved and must have successfully completed the required courses.
+See also "Calculation of Sea Service" at bottom of this page.